intel/tools/tensorflow_quantization/README.md

 # Quantization Tools

-These tools helps to transform TensorFlow graphs trained with 32-bit floating point precision to graphs with 8-bit integer precision.
+These tools help to transform TensorFlow graphs trained with 32-bit floating point precision to graphs with 8-bit integer precision.
 This document describes how to build and use these tools.

 ## Prerequisites